gray2/cwd-commitment/README.md

 1. wait no we good
 1. i broke it again trying to add a typing effect
 1. fixed it and added some interaction
+1. finishing up final interactions with buttons and css changes